3rd-Eden/require-poisoning/README.md

 following arguments:

 - `name` Name of the module that needs to be overridden
-- `options` Additional configuration:
-  - `resolved` Optional pre-resolved path to the module, defaults to `require.resolve`
-  - `exports` The value that it needs to be overridden with.
+- `value` Data it needs to override with.

 For example, if you wish to override the `react-native` module, you would do the following: